Procedure Guide ·Ultrasound ·2026

 Coverage Basics

-Ultrasound ordered to diagnose or monitor an illness is covered by most accident and illness policies.
-This includes abdominal ultrasound for organ evaluation, echocardiograms for heart conditions, and ultrasound-guided biopsies.
-Coverage is part of the overall claim for the condition being investigated.
+Ultrasound to diagnose or monitor an illness is covered by most policies.
+Includes abdominal scans, echocardiograms, and ultrasound-guided biopsies.
+Coverage is part of the overall condition claim.

 Red flag · Waiting period